 Hopefully these next photographs that use the light from lamps set up over market stalls and the interiors of shops and restaurants demonstrate that.

 Wrapping up this low light high ISO colour film post

-It’s a real shame you can’t get this Fuji ISO 1600 film anymore.
+It’s a real shame they discontinued this Fuji ISO 1600 film.
 With it, and the Superia 1600 version it was sold as in many western markets, went the last colour film above ISO 800.

 If you want to shoot anything faster than that, unless someone brings a truly high ISO colour film back, you’ll have to go monochrome.
 It’s not all bad news though as Kodak T-Max 3200 and Ilford Delta 3200 are both decent options there.

 I’m no expert in any of this but having shot all of the above on the streets at night, as well as some CineStill 800T, I’d say some low light film photography is something you should try to if you haven’t already.

 As well as mixing up the kind of work you’re producing, it might help reinforce the importance of good light.
 You can get away with poor light during the day but I believe better photographs are made in better light.

 Because you can’t get away with it so much after dark, you need to seek out the light more.
 I think that could transfer over, even if indirectly or subconsciously, to how you shoot in daylight too.
 And if that helps you in any way, it can only be a good thing.